JJSaccolo/UIActivityIndicator-for-SDWebImage/README.md

 Installation
 -----------

+If you're using  [CocoaPods](http://cocoapods.org) (You are not?!
+You should!!) just add

+    pod 'UIActivityIndicator-for-SDWebImage'
+into your Podfile file.

-Just copy the class (.h and .m) into your application.
+Alternatively, copy the class (.h and .m) into your application.

 Usage